albertosantini/conpa/README.md

     npm install conpa

-You may start the app, creating a `server.js` file:

-    process.env.CONPA_LIVE_URL = "... live url for crm ...";
-    process.env.CONPA_TEST_URL = "... test url for crm ...";

-    require("conpa");

-Then

-    node server.js
+Start PouchDB instance and backend:

+    npm run pouchdb
+    npm start

 And browse, for instance, `http://localhost:8080`.

-Tested locally with Node.js 5.x.
+Tested locally with Node.js 6.x.

 Notes
 =====

+The first time you land on the page the rendering is very slow, because the db, behind the scenes, is creating the views.

+If you have a remote db instance you may use the environment variables:
+`CONPA_LIVE_URL` and `CONPA_TEST_URL`.

-Before running ConPA, you need to configure the details of the persistence system.
-The portfolios are saved on a CouchDB instance.
+The portfolios are saved on a PouchDB instance.
 The configuration allows a live and testing system, you don't need to change the source code when the app is delivered to a live system.

 Optionally, you may add a Rserve configuration (local or remote).
 If Rserve is not configured, ConPA uses a javascript implementation for the optimization.